MRTV-4

-MRTV-4 (Myanmar Radio and Television- 4) is a Burmese television channel jointly operated by MRTV and the Forever Group.
+MRTV-4 (Myanmar Radio and Television- 4) is a Burmese television channel jointly operated by the state-owned MRTV and the private media company the Forever Group.
 Launched in May 2004, the channel broadcasts between 7 am and 11 pm.
 Since that time, it is only available to viewers with satellite or terrestrial DVB-T decoders.
 Now, they broadcast 24 hours and also available in OTT platform, PyonePlay.

 The channel is run under the Ministry of Information, and international news broadcasts undergo censorship.

 History

 In May 2004, MRTV-4 was broadcast a two hours a day program schedule with the cooperation of Myanmar Radio and Television under the Ministry of Information.
 In 2005, they were broadcast a six hours a day program schedule and broadcast free to air for Yangon and neighboring areas in 2006, for Mandalay and neighboring areas in 2007.
 In April 2009, MRTV-4 channel was broadcasting 18 hours a day.
 MRTV-4 became a 24-hours a day in September 2010.
 In February 2014, they introduced the High-definition channel in 4TV network.